What Do You Want to Achieve?

 We all have our reasons for running, and I would never discourage anyone from trying to be more active.
 Unfortunately we are all born with our own individual genetic patterns - but that in no way guarantees that you'll end up getting injured or hurt by running.
 It just means that some of us can't just start jomping around fields, trails or tracks without a little preparation and guidance.

 Genetics loads the gun.
 Lifestyle pulls the trigger.

 Let's face it, most of us would like to get a little leaner.
 A lean, athletic look is associated with good health and, just as importantly, it makes you feel better!

 It's not all about plodding around your local park for as long as you can.
 There are many ways to shed those excess pounds - there is no way that you're going to lose weight and keep that weight off by taking on an exercise programme that you don't enjoy.
 Equally, if you don't like the food you're eating then you're soon going to switch to calorie source that you do find palatable!
 Sometimes we all need a little guidance to help us progress.
 Getting started is one thing, motivation can wear thin - getting hold of a progressive training schedule will do wonders for your results.

 Increase Lean Muscle Mass.

-Sport Specific Training.
+Event Specific Training.

 Obviously, we generally go out of our way to not get injured!
-But there every now and there we come across variables that we just couldn't account for and end up having to take a little bit of time off to get back to full strength.
+But every now and there we come across variables that we just couldn't account for and end up having to take a little bit of time off to get back to full strength.

 If you've got a long term issue, there really is no reason why myself and your physio can't team up together to get you through it, or i could just take over when your Physio has done all they can.
 Of course, it completely depends on how acute (or Chronic) your injury is but there's always something that can be done.